 Pauline joined Watsi on July 26th, 2014.
 3 other people also joined Watsi on that day!
-Pauline's most recent donation traveled 8,200 miles to support Dinavensi, mother from Uganda, to undergo a hysterectomy.
+Pauline's most recent donation traveled 8,200 miles to support Peace, a teacher from Uganda, for uterine prolapse repair surgery.

 Dinavensi is a 48-year-old mother from Uganda.
 She shared with us that sadly five of Dinavensi's children have passed away and her living children have special needs and rely on Dinavensi daily.
 Dhinavensi works hard as a laborer whenever she can find the work.
 Recently, Dinavensi was working on a banana plantation and collapsed.
 She was soon transported to a local clinic where she was transferred to our medical partner African Mission Healthcare's (AMH) care center.
 Her neighbors pooled money to ensure she was able to be transported to the hospital.
 She had been experiencing heavy bleeding, a backache and general body weakness for some weeks now.
 Dinavensi has been diagnosed with menorrghagia and uterine myoma.
 If not treated, Dinavensi is at risk of suffering from severe anaemia and future complications.
 She needs to undergo a hysterectomy.
 AMH is requesting $219 to fund Dinavensi's surgery.
 Once recovered, Dinavensi will be able to resume her daily activities free of pain and go back to taking good care of her children.
 Dinavensi shared, "I am afraid that without treatment, bleeding will continue and my health will deteriorate.
 I am the only one my children rely on.
 Please help me to be treated."